nowtechnologies/open_ozone_chamber/doc/ver_emergency.md

 ### Degassing :warning:

-This step is potentially **dangerous** as most refrigerators in Europe are filled with **R600** gas that is highly flammable.
+This step is **dangerous** as most refrigerators in Europe are filled with **R600** gas that is highly flammable.
 The system has to be degassed very slowly to avoid risk.
-Place the refrigerator in a perfectly ventilated room or take it outside to open air before continuing with this step!
+Take the refrigerator outside to **open air** before continuing with this step! **Avoid any probability and proximity to open flame or sparks at all times during the degassing process.**

 1. Find a cartridge shaped gas puffer that has - usually - a thinner copper tube coiled around it.
 2. **Cut the thin copper tube and step aside until you don't hear it hiss anymore.** *( marked as 1st )*